Jiuta Wainiqolo

-Jiuta Naqoli Wainiqolo (born 10 March 1999) is a Fijian rugby union player who currently plays for Toulon in the Top 14 competition in France and for the Flying Fijians 15s and 7s teams.
+Jiuta Naqoli Wainiqolo (born 10 March 1999) is a Fijian rugby union player who currently plays for Lyon Olympique Universitaire (LOU) in the Top 14 competition in France and for the Flying Fijians 15s and 7s teams.
 During the 2020 Summer Olympics, he was a member of Fiji's Men's Rugby 7s team, which won the gold medal.

 Early life

 Jiuta Wainiqolo hails from Namara, Vuda, with maternal links to Vatulele in Nadroga-Navosa Province.
 His father, Nemia Wainiqolo, played fullback in the 1990s for Nausori Rugby Club.

 He grew up in the small town of Navua, which is 48 mi west of the capital city, Suva.
 The youngest of 6 siblings, Wainiqolo attended Vashist Muni Primary School and Vashist Muni College, and represented the school's soccer team.
 He started playing rugby in high school when he attended Ratu Kadavulevu School.

 Before 2016 Olympics

 When Wainiqolo was 17 years old in Vashist Muni College, he took part in a trial for the national Under 20s soccer team, but later got cut.
 While watching the national celebration live on TV, he told himself that he "will be the next Olympian" and that it was his dream to one day make it into the Fiji 7s team.
 In late 2016, his elder brother and his father both requested he focus on rugby, and should therefore attend Ratu Kadavulevu School for 2017.